clinwiki-org/Dockerfile/README.md

 - Start Docker
 docker run -it -v $PWD:/clinwiki -p 3000:3000 -p 5432:5432 -p 9200:9200 -e AACT_DATABASE_URL=postgres://$AACT_USER:$AACT_PASS@aact-db.ctti-clinicaltrials.org:5432/aact --name cdub cwiki bash

+**NOTE: You should make sure docker can use at least 4GiB of memory.
+The default docker install on Windows and Mac will give it 2 which is not quite enough to start elasticsearch.**
+Without enough memory elasticsearch will terminate silently on startup.

 For client side development work only port 3000 is required.
 The other -p arguments are to expose postgresql and elasticsearch.  $AACT_USER and $AACT_PASS should be the credentials you created on https://www.ctti-clinicaltrials.org/aact-database

 - Start services